tatva-pranjal/34cf02badf5e10c46364/README.md

-# React-native Test App

-This is the test application for engineer ai to get the country and weather information, We have used own created react-native base repo to begin with this test application which by default support to ES6.

-Built with:
+# Engineer.ai test

+Definition:

+Using country name get detail of country, also using captical of country get current weather for city

+Currently includes:

 - React Native
 - React Navigation
 - Redux
-- Redux-Saga
+- Saga
-- React Hooks and other.
+- React Hooks and more!

 ## Quick Start